Values in Action Inventory of Strengths: Criticism

-Brdar & Kashdan (2009) used more precise statistical tools to build upon the findings of the two earlier studies.
-They found that a four factor model (Interpersonal Strengths, Vitality, Fortitude and Cautiousness) explained 60% of the variance.
+Brdar and Kashdan used more precise statistical tools to build upon the findings of the two earlier studies.
+They found that a four factor model (Interpersonal Strengths, Vitality, Fortitude, and Cautiousness) explained 60% of the variance.
 One large, overarching factor explained 50% of the variance.
-The four factors found by Brdar and Kashdan (2009) are similar to the four factors found by Macdonald and colleagues (2008).
-Once again, the Brdar and Kashdan found that the 24 strengths did not fall into the 6 higher order virtues proposed by Peterson and Seligman (2004).
+The four factors found by Brdar and Kashdan are similar to the four factors found by Macdonald and colleagues.
+Once again, Brdar and Kashdan found that the 24 strengths did not fall into the six higher-order virtues proposed by Peterson and Seligman.
 The correlations found between many of the strengths demonstrates that each strength is not distinct, which contradicts the claims made by the creators of the VIA-IS.

-McGrath (2014) modified the inventory by adding four new scales (Positivity, Future-Mindedness, Receptivity, Intellectual Pursuits) and removing four previous scales of Leadership, Zest, Hope and Gratitude.
-He suggested five virtues (second-order factors) instead of six hypothesized virtues by Peterson and Seligman (2004).
+Robert E. McGrath modified the inventory by adding four new scales (Positivity, Future-Mindedness, Receptivity, Intellectual Pursuits) and removing four previous scales of Leadership, Zest, Hope, and Gratitude.
+He suggested five virtues (second-order factors) instead of six hypothesized virtues by Peterson and Seligman.
 These virtues were: Interpersonal, Emotional, Intellectual, Restraint, and Future Orientation.

 These factors / virtues resembled the ones identified in previous factor-analytic studies which have found very different factor structures than the ones hypothesized theoretically.
 Therefore, substantial evidence stands against original scale structures, in terms of nature of factors and their structures regarding content of items.
-McGrath (2014) also found that a lot of items that were part of original character strengths inventory (VIA-IS) were no more belonging to the same scales after confirmatory factor alayses.
+McGrath also found that a lot of items that were part of original character strengths inventory (VIA-IS) were no more belonging to the same scales after confirmatory factor analyses.
 His new scales had some overlaps with previous scales, but had many new items from other scales that loaded onto them instead of previous ones.
-Mcgrath indicated that the original scale structure needs several modifications and future studies would yield a better structure for a second-generation model of strengths.
+McGrath indicated that the original scale structure needs several modifications and future studies would yield a better structure for a second-generation model of strengths.